webgme/webgme/config/README.md

  - Where clients are redirected after logout.
 - `config.authentication.salts = 10`
  - Strength of the salting of the users' passwords [bcrypt](https://github.com/dcodeIO/bcrypt.js).
+- `config.authentication.jwt.expiresIn = 3600 * 24 * 7`
+ - Lifetime of tokens in seconds.
+- `config.authentication.jwt.renewBeforeExpires = 3600`
+ - Interval in seconds, if there is less time until expiration the token will be automatically renewed.
+(Set this to less or equal to 0 to disabled automatic renewal.)
+- `config.authentication.jwt.privateKey = './src/server/middleware/auth/EXAMPLE_PRIVATE_KEY'`
+ - Private RSA256 key used when generating tokens (N.B. if authentication is turned on - the defaults must be changed and the keys must reside outside of the app's root-directory or alt. a rule should be added to `config.server.extlibExcludes`).
+- `config.authentication.jwt.publicKey = './src/server/middleware/auth/EXAMPLE_PRIVATE_KEY'`
+ - Public RSA256 key used when evaluating tokens.

 ##### bin